-Per Board Policy 3515.7, Firearms on School Grounds, possession of firearms on school grounds is prohibited.
+Per BP 3515.7, Firearms on School Grounds, possession of firearms on school grounds is prohibited.
 The prohibition against the possession of firearms on school grounds shall be included in the district district's comprehensive safety plan and shall be communicated to district staff, parents/guardians, and the community.
+Additionally, parents/guardians will be notified on the safe storage of firearms per Education Code 49392.